Ahren09/CSE6140_TSP/README.md

 Download `DATA.zip` from Canvas and extract all files to the `data/` directory.

-Run the program using the following script to
+Run the program using the following script

 ```bash
 python run_tsp.py -inst <filename> -alg [BF | Approx | LS] -time <cutoff_in_seconds> -seed <random_seed>